solita/etp-core/README.md

 Start script starts docker-compose, creates template and dev databases and runs migrations for both of them.

+Docker-compose has a service for faking digital signatures, mpollux.
+It uses a self-signed certificate.
+Visit https://127.0.0.1:53952/ and trust the certificate to get the digital signatures working.

 Start [the backend](/etp-backend).
 Backend developers should start the REPL from their IDE and start the services from there by calling the `reset` function.
 The application can be also started from the command line with the following